 Outline Of Syllabus

-8. Approaches for prototyping: We deliver a basic overview of some simple techniques for visually prototyping a app / service idea.
-This does not require any technical skills.
+8. Prototyping techniques: An intro to the role of prototyping in design processes; a basic overview of simple techniques for visually prototyping an app / service idea.
+No technical skills are required.

 12. Final project presentations